sm6srw/node-red-contrib-antenna-genius/README.md

 `enabled (boolean)`: same as `payload.enabled`.

-`topic (string)`: string that can be used to ativate this antenna using the `activate-antenna` node.
+`topic (string)`: string that can be used to activate this antenna using the `activate-antenna` node.

 Port 2: Status for Radio A antenna.